- Member Since: February 11, 2022

 https://www.notarubicon.com/how-to-get-a-gmrs-license-easy-guide-to-gmrs-licensing-on-the-fcc-website/

-High Frequency (HF, often referred to as “shortwave radio”) can play a useful role in connecting communities.
-These signals bounce off the atmosphere and can also overcome geographic obstacles like mountains if the conditions are right.
-HF requires a much larger commitment in the form of equipment, training and experience to obtain proficiency, and a more technical test for government licensure.
+High Frequency (HF, often referred to as “shortwave radio”) can play a useful role in connecting more distant communities.
+These signals bounce off the atmosphere and can overcome geographic obstacles like mountains if the conditions are right.
+HF requires a larger commitment in the form of equipment, training and experience to obtain proficiency, and a more technical test for government licensure.

-Here are a few basic lists and explanations for more information on different radio waves:
+Here are a few basic lists and explanations for different radio waves:

 https://www.dummies.com/programming/ham-radio/basics-of-radio-waves/